 Most people underestimate the value of their potential non-economic damages.
 If you decide to represent yourself, you will carry those low expectations into negotiations.
 That is why it is so important for you to retain an experienced, persuasive Denver personal injury lawyer to help you establish the true value of your economic damages.

-If you need legal assistance, contact or call Zaner Harden Law today at (720) 613-9706 to get started with your case.
+If you need legal assistance, contact or call Zaner Harden Personal Injury Lawyers today at (720) 613-9706 to get started with your case.